Skip to content

 Data merging

-• Often, there's a need to backtest symbols that are coming from different exchanges by putting them into the same basket.
-For this, vectorbtpro has got a class method that can merge multiple data instances into a single one.
-Not only you can combine multiple symbols, but also merge datasets that correspond to a single symbol - all done automatically!
+• Often, there is a need to backtest symbols from different exchanges by placing them in the same basket.
+For this purpose, VBT offers a class method that can merge multiple data instances into a single one.
+You can not only combine multiple symbols, but also merge datasets for a single symbol—all done automatically!

 Pull BTC datasets from various exchanges and plot them relative to their mean